 1. Find the best machine settings to sew close zigzag stitch

-On most machines the closeness of the zigzags is set by the stitch length control.
-And on some machines, if the stitches are too close together, the stitches make a big lump and the stitching gets caught on the presser foot instead of moving on.
+Stitches too close together : the stitches make a big lump and the stitching gets caught on the presser foot instead of moving on.

 What works best is affected by the fabric and the thickness of the thread.
-So it’s worth making samples to test the stitch length setting is right before sewing a buttonhole.
+So make samples to test the stitch length setting is right before sewing a buttonhole.
 Start by trying about 0.3mm stitch length.

 2. Find out what each of the buttonhole settings does

 – start by fitting the buttonhole foot to your machine,